martymcflywa/ecu/year_1/sem_1/ENS1161_computer_fundamentals/07_week_7/lab_bases_and_number_representation.md

 |----:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:---:|:---:|
 | dec | 37 | 49 | 68 | 29 | 82 | 79 | 99 | 42 | 145 | 119 |

-To convert decimal to hex, divide decimal number by 16 then the whole number becomes the first digit, and the remainder becomes the 2nd.
+- Rule to convert decimal to hex
+	- Divide decimal number by 16 then the whole number becomes the first digit
+		- The remainder becomes the 2nd.

 For example: 90<sub>10</sub>